Nageshbansal/IotChatbot/README.md

 ## Abstract
- It is a chatbot which integrates with home appliances and show thier live status , give commands to change status.
+ It is a chatbot which integrates with Iot Devices(home appliances) and show their live status , give commands to change status.

 ## Networking
  ### Creation of IoT Network Using MQTT (Message Queuing Telemetry Transport)